Difference Between Domestic and International Marketing

 What is International Marketing?

-These strategies operate to boost growth and expand markets by catering to the diversified preferences and needs of customers across the world.
+These strategies boost growth and expand markets by catering to the diversified preferences and needs of customers worldwide.
 These campaigns must befit the laws and customs of the global marketplace.

-With a set of novel opportunities, these strategies also present potent limitations like enhanced risk factors, greater control and regulatory interventions from foreign governments, higher investment requirements, etc.
+With novel opportunities, these strategies also present potent limitations like enhanced risk factors, greater control and regulatory interventions from foreign governments, higher investment requirements, etc.

 A much more comprehensive plan- based on intensive effort and time investments- has to be devised for international marketing strategies.